Salty Taste in Chinese medicine

 It also arises in the body from other sources.

-Although it is tempting to regard Wind as being purely external, if we say that an individual has had an invasion of Wind, it is the individual’s reaction to the invader that we are describing, not that we expected a windy day to have been the trigger.
-A windy day might or might not have been a cause.
+Although it is tempting to regard it as being purely external, if we say that an individual has had an invasion of Wind, it is the individual’s reaction to the invader that we are describing, not that we expected a windy day to have been the trigger.
+Such a day might or might not have been a cause.

-In other words, whether or not the patient had been exposed to the wind as it blows the leaves on trees, or modern equivalents of wind like
+In other words, whether or not the patient had been exposed to the wind as it blows the leaves on trees, or modern equivalents like

 he would be described as having a Wind invasion if his symptoms included enough of the following.
 As you’ll see, there are two kinds, External and Internal: